 The tool chain includes assembler, C-compiler, linker, librarian, debugger, object file disassembler and a make utility.
-The tools are based on Open Watcom, but have been enhanced for better supporting X86 features.
+The tools are based on Open Watcom, but have been enhanced with features improving productivity.

-The tools supports building applications for PDOS and NT console.
+The tools support building applications for PDOS and NT console.
 Drivers (device, hardware and file system) for PDOS are also supported.
-Native and emulated floating point are supported, thus handling floating point on X86 devices without a FPU.
+Native and emulated floating point are supported.

-We have simplified and cleaned up the entire build system, so you can use our tools as a reference to create your own.
+We have simplified and cleaned up the entire build system, so it will be easier to use our tools as a reference to create your own.

-The debugger can be run remotely or local, We support TCP/IP and serial connections for working with remote targets.
+The debugger can be run remotely or locally.
+We support TCP/IP and serial connections for working with remote targets.

 The make utility has been enhanced with a recursive feature that is useful for building the entire chain with run time libraries and tools in one go.
 It's a lot easier to understand our build system than the overly complex Open Watcom system.

 The assembler uses the same syntax as TASM IDEAL mode.
 We have made a lot of improvements to simplify assembly language programming.